RSA Day 3 – Time on the Floor

 The afternoon I spent talking with the IBM, HP, Microsoft, Infineon, Intel, Akami, Fireeye, and RSA booths.
 I was particularly amazed by the way FireEye processes information.
 By decompiling unknown executables and basically dynamically testing them in VM’s they are able to identify malicious code in an environment.
 Really cool.

-One response to “RSA Day 3 – Time on the Floor”
+1 thought on “RSA Day 3 – Time on the Floor